 Bachelor’s or master’s degree in the following fields: propulsion, fluid mechanics, solid mechanics or aeronautical engineering.

-- Letter(s) of recommendation from your employer if you are not currently a student
+- A reference from your employer if you are not currently registered as a student

-- English language certificate - B2 - intermediate/proficient (minimum level IELTS 5.0, TOIEC 400, EFSET 51, TOEFL IBT 72, Cambridge FCE, CECR B2, ILR 2, ACTFL Advanced mid, CLB 7, TOEIC 605) or at least 3 years of education in English
+- English language certificate, level B2 – intermediate/advanced (Minimum levels: IELTS 5.0, TOIEC 400, EFSET 51, TOEFL IBT 72, Cambridge FCE, CECR B2, ILR 2, ACTFL Advanced mid, CLB 7, TOEIC 605) or documentary evidence of a minimum of three years of full time education conducted in the English language.